 While the youth service was positively regarded, like other services for young people it closes at 5pm.
 A number of community members and service providers indicated that new service models are needed, with staff employed to support children and young people at the times they need it most.
-Morning boxing at PCYC was commended, and while programs such as the Ricky Walford Challenge, Ronnie Gibbs Shield and Council Youth Development and PCYC run discos are popular, workers emphasised the need for sustained regular programs for young people where they can build trust and access support from workers.
+Morning boxing at PCYC was commended, and while programs such as the Ricky Walford Challenge, Ronnie Gibbs Shield and Council Youth development and PCYC run discos are popular, workers emphasised the need for sustained regular programs for young people where they can build trust and access support from workers.
 There is a need for access to sports for younger children, with football and netball only available for children in their mid teens, but others suggested a need for positive recreation other than sport, such as dance, art and music.

 An immediate priority identified by many stakeholders was the need for a safe space where young people can engage in positive recreation with support and supervision.
-There is potential to draw from local precedents, with Council, Police YLO, PCYC, NGO staff and health workers partnering to offer a night-time youth resources center with activities.
+There is potential to draw from local precedents, with Council, Police YLO, PCYC NGO staff and health workers partnering to offer a night-time youth resources center with activities.
 It was strongly emphasised that this needs to be in town where kids hang out, ideally supported by a vehicle that can provide transport to activities and home or to some other safe place afterwards.
-Ideally though, events could be held in different residential areas to enable access to safe activities close to home.
 A member of the Youth Council also suggested upgrading the basketball court, and providing self-defense classes would be useful for young women.